Healthcare Phone Calls Guide

 - Tip If your pet is having an emergency, say so immediately — the front desk will triage your call differently.

-Let Mio make the call
+Let Mio do the waiting, not you